Welcome to our Homes

 LITTLE EDEN has established a convent for the Sisters of the Imitation of Christ (an Indian order).
 Four nuns are in permanent residence, and provide valuable assistance in caring for the children and helping out with activities designed to stimulate their development.

 In 2016, the main door at the Holy Family chapel at Elvira Rota Village was blessed as a ‘Holy Door”.
-These doors have been used since the fifteenth century as a ritual expression of renewal.
+Holy doors have been used since the fifteenth century as a ritual expression of renewal.
 Pilgrims and penitents pass through the door as a gesture of leaving the past behind and crossing the threshold from sin to grace, from slavery to freedom, and from darkness to light.

 The LITTLE EDEN Foundation owns a house in Edenvale where long term overseas volunteers are accommodated during their time at LITTLE EDEN.